rtaycher/markdown-tags/README.md

 #Markdown Tags
 -----

-A small library that tries to make it easy to "template" markdown without worrying about markdown syntax.

-Or rather then templating the idea is to have a tree structure representing a markdown snippet that you transorm into a string.
+A small library for writing markdown with a tree structure of python objects that you can transform into a markdown snippet(string).

 I started it by extracting some code I wrote for a reddit bot.